Prasadbale/Inferential-Statistics/README.md

 This repository covers a wide range of inferential statistics topics, including but not limited to:

+- Basic Concepts of Probability
+    - Permutations and Combinations
+    - Definition of probability and its properties
+    - Key terms related to probability
+    - Probability rules (Addition and Multiplication)
 - Probability distributions
 - Hypothesis testing
 - Confidence intervals